Irma claims dozens of lives across Caribbean, United States

 A

-"Remember we've always been saying, when you're operating a generator, make sure you run it in an open space, not an enclosed space," Miami-Dade County Mayor Carlos Gimenez said.
-"Unfortunately in this case, the generator was run inside the house and the individual died of carbon monoxide poisoning."
+"Remember, we've always been saying, when you're operating a generator, make sure you run it in an open space, not an enclosed space," Miami-Dade County Mayor Carlos Gimenez said in announcing Boatswain's death.
+"Unfortunately, in this case, the generator was run inside."

 Joseph Ossman, 53, Sebring